-remuneration (if any) should be

-provided.

 ii) A discussion of The following variable

-the use of the remuneration has been of ffered by
+the use of the remuneration has been offered by

 different forms of MDB to its employees:

 variable

-remuneration and, if Annual Increment
+remuneration and, if Annual Increment and Incentive

-the Bank provides annual inc crements
+the Bonus

-mix of different based on performance to the
+mix of different Bank provides annual increments

-forms of variable employees with the view of
+forms of variable and incentive bonus based on

-remuneration differs medium to long term stra tegy and
+remuneration differs performance to the employees with

-across employees or adherence to Midland Ba nk values.
+across employees or the view of medium to long term

-groups of
+groups of strategy and adherence to Midland

-employees), a
+employees), a Bank values.

 description the

 factors that

 determine the mix

 and their relative

 importance.